PrintersForAnts/Salad_Fork/docs/README.md

 * 2 M3 nut

 **Printed parts:**
-* 2 Rail stops (z_rail_nut_holder)
+* 2 Rail stops ([a]_railstop)
+* 2 Z rail nut holders (z_rail_nut_holder)
+* 2 MGN7 rail guides (MGN7_Rail_Guide)

 **Steps:**

 1. Put 7 M2 nuts in each z rail nut holder, skipping every other hole
 2. Insert rail nut holder into extrusion
 3. Attach MGN7H rail with M2 BHCS
+4. Use the MGN7 rail guide parts to center the rail on the extrusion
-4. Align bottom of rail 27mm from end before tightening screws.
+5. Align bottom of rail 27mm from end before tightening screws.
-5. Using a M3x8 BHCS and M3 nut, attach the railstop to the top of the rail
+6. Using a M3x8 BHCS and M3 nut, attach the railstop to the top of the rail
-6. Repeat for second extrusion
+7. Repeat for second extrusion
-7. **Be careful to not let the rail carriage slide off the rail**
+8. **Be careful to not let the rail carriage slide off the rail**

 ![](images/z_rail_to_front_extrusion.png)
 ![](images/z_rail_bottom_clearance.png)